What You Need to Know About Wolf Spiders

 When Does a Wolf Spider Bite?

-What Are the Wolf Spider Prevention Tips?
+What Are the Wolf Spider Prevention Tips

-1. Lawn Cutter
+Tip # 1.
+Lawn Cutter

 You can dissuade wolf spiders by making changes in the environment of your yard.
 A lawn-cutter is an attractant for not only the wolf spiders but all spiders.
 The wolf spiders use items in the yard as hiding places.
 Therefore, their predators can’t find them.
 The wolf spiders are aware that the bugs which they eat make use of the hiding places too.
 In case you have any items such as old tires, wood piles, toys, stored goods in your yard, move them approximately 20 feet away from the exterior walls.